MenkeTechnologies/zpwr/README.md

 - vim text objects on command line
 - vim extract method for shell, perl and python scripts (gv to select extracted)
 - vim extract variable for shell, perl and python scripts (gv to select extracted)
+- vim extract variable from visual selection for shell, perl and python scripts (gv to select extracted)
 - software updater script, `source autoUpdater.h`,  on 24 hour loop
 - colorized side diffs on zsh keybinding before git push
 - zsh keybindings to git add, commit and push with commit message from current command line
 - git blacklisted directories
 - zle quote swappers
 - zsh, tmux and vim keybindings to copy to clipboard
-- getrc shell function to pull down latest code changes from this repo
+- shell function to pull down latest code changes from this repo (getrc)
-- shell function, c, that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips
+- shell function that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips (c)
-- shell function, c, uses same shell code to generate output that default FZF preview pane does
+- shell function uses same shell code to generate output that default FZF preview pane does (c)
-- shell function, c, auto runs sudo when file is not readable
+- shell function auto runs sudo when file is not readable (c)
-- shell function, r, that cds to any of parent directories with zsh completion
+- shell function that cds to any of parent directories with zsh completion (r)
 - 150+ bash, perl, zsh and python scripts
 - clearList function that run clear and ls and show stats for commands, files, aliases, functions etc
 - color coded, tag grouped clearList zsh completion